 This should distinguish me from the other Greg Goebels on the web, the assortment including an ambitious automotive sales manager, an Australian political activist, an Anglican minister, a judo instructor, a jazz pianist (whose father is also Greg Goebel, we've chatted), and so on.
 There was also a Greg Goebel who was flightcrew on an A-6 Intruder strike aircraft in the late 1980s, but I'm not him, either.
 Aviation enthusiasts may wonder if I am any relation to fighter ace Bob Goebel.
 My father was indeed Bob Goebel, but not the one who was a fighter ace, Dad was a supply sergeant in the PTO rear echelon.
 "It's a small world, but I wouldn't want to paint it."

-I'm a tall and thin Anglo guy, possibly with a bit of Cherokee blood, with short-cropped gray-streaked brown hair.
+I'm a tall and thin Anglo guy, with short-cropped gray-streaked brown hair.
 I used to keep it long, but scalp problems forced me to change my ways of living.

 Bachelor, live by myself, tend to the reserved, not keen on disputes.
 Hobbies include aerobics; playing the piano (or electronic keyboard to be precise); photography, digital drawing, and retouching; Japanese language and culture studies; and sci-fi videos & animation & comix.
 Of course I write a lot on various subjects, too, but you've probably figured that one out.
 Clumsy piano player, BTW, it's always nice to have a hobby one has no natural skill at to foster humility.
 Writing in contrast comes to me naturally.

-I'm largely apolitical, tending towards middle of the road pragmatic politics with a Zen flavor.
+I tend towards pragmatic politics with a Zen flavor.
 As far as religion goes, I'm an apatheist, having no interest in whether someone strongly believes in gods or just as strongly does not -- neither endorsing religion nor feuding with it, at least as long as nobody brings the fight to me.
 As a friend of mine once observed, I refuse to belong to any organization that would consider me as a member.

 * The picture above was taken in 2008, during a visit to the Dallas Zoo.BACK_TO_TOP